Microscopic theory of spin Nernst effect: Introduction

 As an example of responses to a temperature gradient, we consider the spin Nernst effect, which refers to a transverse spin current directly induced by the temperature gradient without magnetic field~\cite{cheng2008,liu2010,ma2010,tauber2012,tauber2013,wimmer2013,dyrdal2016a,long2016,xiao2018,dong2020,zhang2020} and was recently observed~\cite{meyer2017,sheng2017,kim2017,bose2018}.
 This effect also diverges at low temperatures when the Kubo formula is employed without considering the contribution from the local equilibrium current~\cite{ma2010}.
 For a specific model, the spin Nernst effect was precisely evaluated by considering the local equilibrium spin current~\cite{dyrdal2016a,dyrdal2016}.
-Some papers assumed the spin-current version of Mott's formula~\cite{tauber2012,tauber2013,wimmer2013} and computed the spin Nernst coefficient from the spin Hall conductivity, although this generalized Mott's formula has not been derived microscopically.